ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The JavaScript Error Handbook: From TypeError to ReferenceError (With Solutions) - <a href="https://dinesh-rawat.medium.com/the-javascript-error-handbook-from-typeerror-to-referenceerror-with-solutions-3f6866744aa3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dinesh Rawat`**

+<blockquote>DOM-related errors cause 68% of the top 10 JavaScript errors.
+These different error types directly affect application functionality, user…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Master Java Development: From Core Concepts to Spring Boot Excellence - <a href="https://medium.com/@skillzverse.marketing/master-java-development-from-core-concepts-to-spring-boot-excellence-2b6c61594c24?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Skillzverse Marketing`**

+<blockquote>If you’re passionate about building powerful web applications and dream of becoming a professional Java developer, this guide will take…
+Continue reading on Medium »</blockquote>

+<h3>3.
+Lesson 20: Objects in JavaScript — Creation, Properties, and Methods - <a href="https://medium.com/@yuvaraj.io/lesson-20-objects-in-javascript-creation-properties-and-methods-7e4d9c2d1ff3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yuvaraj S`**

+<blockquote>In our previous blog we have undersood about arrays and it’s methods. where we deal with multiple values in it’s sructure.
+Continue reading on Medium »</blockquote>

+<h3>4.
+Exploring the JavaScript Framework Landscape: From React to Svelte - <a href="https://javascript.plainenglish.io/exploring-the-javascript-framework-landscape-from-react-to-svelte-51e7c1bd99a7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashant Dhakad`**

+<blockquote>JavaScript has come a long way from being a simple scripting language for adding interactivity to web pages.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+Lesson 19: Arrays in JavaScript — Creation, Methods, and Iteration - <a href="https://medium.com/@yuvaraj.io/lesson-19-arrays-in-javascript-creation-methods-and-iteration-5ac1a99bcec2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Yuvaraj S`**

+<blockquote>In our previous lessons, we explored how JavaScript works step by step — from syntax, data types, variables, control flow, loops, and…
+Continue reading on Medium »</blockquote>

+<h3>6.
 Deep Dive Into JavaScript Prototypes and Object Inheritance - <a href="https://javascript.plainenglish.io/deep-dive-into-javascript-prototypes-and-object-inheritance-26880f6d8b26?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**

 <blockquote>I can still clearly recall my initial attempt to explain prototypes to a less experienced developer.
 He regarded me as though I had just…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>7.
 When My JavaScript Bot Began to Feel Curious: The Art of Living Automation - <a href="https://medium.com/@kainatnafees/when-my-javascript-bot-began-to-feel-curious-the-art-of-living-automation-c35f3902bc2c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>Blending Emotion and Logic in Everyday Automation
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>8.
 JavaScript for AI-Powered Frontends: Integrating LLM APIs into Web Applications - <a href="https://javascript.plainenglish.io/javascript-for-ai-powered-frontends-integrating-llm-apis-into-web-applications-4459da03eca3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>How I Brought Intelligence to the Browser Using JavaScript and Modern AI APIs.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-Lesson 17: Functions in JavaScript — Declaration, Expression & Arrow Functions - <a href="https://medium.com/@yuvaraj.io/lesson-17-functions-in-javascript-declaration-expression-arrow-functions-567792d429b7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**

-<blockquote>You’ve already learned about loops, conditions, and data types — now it’s time to bring everything together and make your code modular and…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Best Core Java Training in Electronic City, Bangalore☕ — eMexo Technologies! - <a href="https://medium.com/@emexotechnologies/best-core-java-training-in-electronic-city-bangalore-emexo-technologies-16a59c0549cd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `eMexo Technologies`**

-<blockquote>Calling All Future Java Developers!
-Continue reading on Medium »</blockquote>

-<h3>6.
-Best Core Java Training in Electronic City, Bangalore☕ — eMexo Technologies! - <a href="https://medium.com/@sivabalanchellappa2004/best-core-java-training-in-electronic-city-bangalore-emexo-technologies-bd557cfe9313?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `eMexo Technologies`**

-<blockquote>Calling All Future Java Developers!
-Continue reading on Medium »</blockquote>

-<h3>7.
-The JavaScript Hack That Made My Web Forms Feel Instant and Alive - <a href="https://medium.com/codrift/the-javascript-hack-that-made-my-web-forms-feel-instant-and-alive-6105e5919003?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Ahad`**

-<blockquote>How I turned boring static forms into dynamic, responsive experiences that react before you even hit submit
-Continue reading on Codrift »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>